 Centroid 2(updated) | N | P | Y |

-We have obtained the new cluster centroid as (M, Q, X) and (N, P, Y).
-Now we repeat the same process from step 3 till successive iterations cluster data items into the same group.
+We have obtained the new cluster centroids as (M, Q, X) and (N, P, Y).
+We repeat the same process from step 3 until successive iterations cluster data items into the same group.

 FINAL CLUSTER: K-MODES CLUSTERING

-After repeating step 3 & 4 three times i.e after the 3rd Iteration we get the cluster as:-
+After repeating steps 3 & 4 three times i.e. after the 3rd Iteration, we get the cluster as:-

 S.N. | C1 | C2 | C3 | Cluster |